wwselleck/it-could-be-trivia-questions/README.md

 # It Could Be Trivia Questions

-The trivia questions collection and library that powers [It Could Be Trivia Bot](github.com/wwselleck/it-could-be-trivia-bot).
+A trivia questions collection and library for interacting with those questions.

+Please see [It Could Be Trivia Bot](github.com/wwselleck/it-could-be-trivia-bot) for an example of a project utilizing this library.

 ICBTQ exports two things: